mark-matten/imagegame/README.md

 ## Installation

-First install Node.js.
+First, install Node.js.
 To install all of the node packages, go to the directory of the game in Command Prompt and run: ```npm install```

 To start the game server, run: ```node server.js```